Trip Dates: February 24 - March 1, 2019

-Imagine walking through a misty forest, feeling dwarfed by 30-foot tall ferns, as rare colorful birds feed on flowers next.
-Now imagine continuing the day's activities by an active volcano with more endemic birds and then spending the evening at one of the most beautiful beaches in the world, watching sea turtles and colorful exotic birds as the sun dips over the horizon.
+Imagine walking through a misty forest, feeling dwarfed by 30-foot tall ferns, as rare colorful birds feed on flowers near the trail, then finishing the day at a restaurant overlooking an active lava cone after dark.
 That's the beauty and wonder of the Hawaiian Islands, truly a natural paradise.

 The gallery below are some beautiful images by previous participants on our Hawaii Photo Tour.